GerHobbelt/HTMLawed/htmLawed_README.txt

   In some cases, the specs stipulate the number and/or the ordering of the child elements.
 A 'table' can have 0 or 1 'caption', 'tbody', 'tfoot', and 'thead', but they must be in this order: 'caption', 'thead', 'tfoot', 'tbody'.

   htmLawed currently does not check for conformance to these rules.
 Note that any non-compliance in this regard will not introduce security vulnerabilities, crash browser applications, or affect the rendering of web-pages.

+  With '$config["direct_list_nest"]' set to '1', htmLawed will allow direct nesting of an 'ol' or 'ul' list within another 'ol' or 'ul' without requiring the child list to be within an 'li' of the parent list.
+While this is not standard-compliant, directly nested lists are rendered properly by almost all browsers.
+The parameter '$config["direct_list_nest"]' has no effect if tag-balancing (section:- #3.3.3) is turned off.

 -- 3.3.5  Beautify or compact HTML ---------------------------------o